MeVisLab/examples/mevislab.github.io/content/tutorials/basicmechanisms.md

 ![Convolution Module](/images/tutorials/basicmechanics/BM_08.png "Convolution Module")

 Open the panel of the `Convolution`module by double-clicking it.
 The panel allows configuration of the module.
 You can adjust parameters or select a kernel.
-We will be using the *3x3 Avarage Kernel* for now.
+We will be using the *3x3 Average Kernel* for now.

 ![Select a Kernel](/images/tutorials/basicmechanics/BM_09.png "Select a Kernel")

 The module `View2D` is now displaying the smoothed image.

 To compare the processed and unprocessed image, click on the output connector of the module `ImageLoad` to display the original image in the Output Inspector.
 The Output Inspectors greatest advantage is, that it's able to display the output of any connector in the process chain (as long as an interpretable format is used).
-Simply click the connector or connection to find out more about the modules output.
+Simply click the connector or connection to find out more about the module output.

-You can also inspect changes between a processed and unprocessed images by adding a second or even third viewer to your network."Layers" of applied changes can be inspected next to each other using more than one viewer and placing as well as connecting them accordingly.
+You can also inspect changes between processed (output connector) and unprocessed (input connector) images by adding a second or even third viewer to your network."Layers" of applied changes can be inspected next to each other using more than one viewer and placing as well as connecting them accordingly.
 We will be using a second `View2D`-module.
 Notice how the second Viewer is numbered for you to be able to distinguish them better.
 It might be important to know at this point, that numerous connections can be established from one output-connector but an input-connector can only receive one stream of data.
 Please connect the module `ImageLoad` to the second viewer to display the images twice.
 You can now scroll through the slices of both viewers and inspect the images.

 ![Multiple Viewers](/images/tutorials/basicmechanics/BM_10.png "Multiple Viewers")

 ### Parameter Connection for Synchronization {#TutorialParameterConnection}

-You´re now able to scroll through the slices of the image in two separate windows.
+You're now able to scroll through the slices of the image in two separate windows.
 To examine the effect of the filter even better, we will now synchronize both viewers.

 We already know data connections between module inputs and outputs.
 Besides module connections, it is also possible to connect the fields within the panels of the modules via parameter connection.
 The values of connected fields are synchronized, which means that the changing value of one field will be adapted to all other connected fields.